Cases With Impact

 We represent a group of investors seeking tens of millions of dollars in a fraud suit against a pair of scammers who we allege falsely claimed to have been financial experts who were creating China's first real estate investment trust, but in reality were running a Ponzi-like scheme while siphoning investor money into their own pockets.
 The case is currently on appeal.

-He Depu et al v.
+He Depu, et al v.
 Oath Holdings (formerly, Yahoo!
 Inc.), et al. (D.D.C.)

 To settle a controversy over its complicity in the jailing of a journalist by the Chinese government, Yahoo in 2007 created a $17.3 million charitable trust fund for imprisoned dissidents.
-But extreme mismanagement by both Yahoo and the nonprofit it worked with led to the money being frittered away, with only about 5% ever being spent on helping the trust's intended beneficiaries.
+But extreme mismanagement by both Yahoo and the nonprofit it worked with led to the vast majority of the money being frittered away, with only about 5% ever being spent on helping the trust's intended beneficiaries.
 We sued Yahoo and the nonprofit in federal court to make them pay for their gross breaches of trust, and to restore and replenish the fund so that the trust's original mission of helping imprisoned dissidents can finally be carried out in a meaningful way.
 The defendants have fought tooth and nail to escape accountability, but we won an appeal, and then we won a trial on the issue of whether Yahoo intended to create a trust.
 We are now preparing for a trial on the remaining issues.
 Our work in this case was covered by the MIT Technology Review.
+The article is available here.

 Jie Qiao v.
 People’s Republic of China (D.D.C.)